Muskankapoor07/BookStore_backend/README.md

 Users can:

-- Register and verify their account
+* Register and verify their account
-- Login securely
+* Login securely
-- Login using Google
+* Login using Google OAuth2
-- Use Remember Me functionality
+* Use Remember Me functionality
-- Recover forgotten passwords
+* Recover forgotten passwords
-- Reset passwords
+* Reset passwords
+* View their profile
+* Edit their customer details
-- Browse books
+* Browse available books
+* Search books by name or author
+* Get a book by ID
-- Manage their shopping cart
+* Manage their shopping cart
-- Manage their wishlist
+* Manage their wishlist
-- Place orders
+* Place orders
-- Manage their customer details
-- Add and view product feedback
+* Add and view product feedback

 ### 👨‍💼 Admin